suryaprabhakar414/ModakDetection/README.md

 ## Data Collection

-I downloaded 217 distinct images of Modak fro google.
-For, Non-Modak i used images of Egg, Dairy product, Dessert, Meat, Rice and Fried Food.
+I downloaded 217 distinct images of Modak from google and 217 distint Non-Modak images from Kaggle which contained images of Egg, Dairy product, Dessert, Meat, Rice and Fried Food.
 I got the Non-Modak dataset from Kaggle.
-So there was a total of 434 images in the dataset 217 for each class(Modak and Non-Modak).
+Hence, there was a total of 434 images in the dataset, 217 for each class(Modak and Non-Modak).

 ## Data Augmentation

 Since i am working on keras framework I used the "ImageDataGenerator" for augmentation.
 The implementation is shown in "Augmentation.py" and the Augmented image sample is present in "Augmentation Sample".

+After Augmentation the dataset size increased from 434 to 2064 i.e.1032 images for each class(Modak and Non-Modak).

+## Training

+As mentioned above, I used the ResNet-50 Architecture.
+I used 70% of the dataset for training, 20% of the dataset for validation and 10% of the dataset for testing.